ppfmirador/biciregistro-app/README.md

 | `FIREBASE_SERVICE_ACCOUNT_KEY` | **Server-side only.** JSON string for the Firebase service account key.
 Required for server-side rendering with Admin SDK. | `{"type":"service_account",...}` |

 **For Cloud Functions:**
-The configuration for `allowedOrigins` is now managed within the `functions` directory in the file `functions/src/cors.json`.
-This file is automatically copied to the `lib/` directory during the build process, ensuring it's available at runtime.
-The script `postbuild` in `functions/package.json` handles this copy.
+The configuration for `allowedOrigins` is now managed within the `functions` directory in the file `functions/src/index.ts`.
+Review the `allowedOrigins` array to ensure it includes all necessary domains for your environments (e.g., `localhost`, development URLs, and production URLs).

 ## Testing